SEC/FINRA Wells Notice Response Lawyers

 Securities fraud investigations can take several different paths.
 They can begin with inquiries conducted by the U.S. Securities and Exchange Commission (SEC) or the Financial Industry Regulatory Authority (FINRA), and they can have outcomes ranging from non-prosecution to criminal conviction and sentencing.
 Along the way, many securities fraud investigations involve the issuance of a Wells notice.

 The issuance of a Wells notice is a significant step, as it indicates that the SEC Enforcement Division is considering formal legal action.
-The SEC explains the Wells notice process as follows:
+The SEC explains this process as follows:

 “If Enforcement makes a preliminary determination to recommend enforcement action, it may elect to provide individuals or entities who would be charged in the action with a Wells notice explaining the proposed charges against them and informing them that they can make a voluntary submission setting forth their interests and position.
 If Enforcement believes . . . that enforcement action should be taken, [it] seeks authorization from the . . .
 SEC to file a civil lawsuit, to commence an administrative proceeding, or, in certain circumstances, to issue a report of investigation.”

 Given the significance of the SEC Enforcement Division’s decision to issue a Wells notice, recipients of Wells notices must carefully plan their responses, and they must often do so with a broader defense strategy in mind.
-At Oberheiden P.C., our career federal defense lawyers and former federal prosecutors have deep experience in all aspects of federal securities fraud cases, including Wells notice response and SEC enforcement action defense.
+At Oberheiden P.C., our career federal defense lawyers and former federal prosecutors have deep experience in all aspects of federal securities fraud cases, including the notice response and Securities and Exchange Commission enforcement action defense.

 Options for Wells Notice Response

 When the SEC Enforcement Division issues a Wells notice, the recipient has a choice of whether or not to respond.
-Responding to a Wells notice is not compulsory, and making a substantive disclosure may or may be in a party’s best interests depending on the circumstances presented.
+Responding to one is not compulsory, and making a substantive disclosure may or may not be in a party’s best interests depending on the circumstances presented.

 A careful analysis of the contents of the Wells notice will be crucial for determining how to respond.
 This includes a legal review of: